|

 midnight July 8th-GOT MY TICKET!

-I know how to spell Adrien Brody and Ewan McGregor.
-I was just havin'
+Yes, I know how to spell Adrien Brody and Ewan McGregor.
+I was just

-a wee bit o' fun with it.
+havin' a wee bit o' fun with it.
 I am so psyched for PREDATORS!
-The only

-good thing about Adrien Brody being in Predators will be watching
+The only good thing about Adrien Brody being in Predators will be

-them kill him.
+watching them kill him.
 Please let them kill him, first.
-LOL LOVE the
+LOL

 Halle-Berry-kissing fool.